isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 **Processing bam files using WDL, scatter, and Cromwell**

-In the last two editions, we've described a multi-step workflow for generating statistics from bam files using the common workflow language (CWL).
+In the last two editions, we've described a multi-step workflow for generating statistics from bam files (from ENCODE) using the common workflow language (CWL).
 This month, we've translated the example to `WDL (workflow description language) <https://software.broadinstitute.org/wdl/>`_ and moved to executing the workflow using `Cromwell <http://cromwell.readthedocs.io/en/develop/>`_, a 'workflow management system' that can operate in the Google cloud.